SweetDate-Calendar/sd_docs/hosted_services/index.md

 This documentation site (built with Jekyll) is part of the hosted infrastructure.
 It will serve as:

-- A guide for developers integrating with CLP
+- A guide for developers integrating with Sweet-Date
 - A reference for the protocol and CLI tooling
 - A central location for updates, roadmap tracking, and contribution guides